HatsuSixty/loisp/README.md

 - [x] Compiled
 - [x] Native
+- [ ] Useful (that basically means that the language has enough features to create useful applications)
 - [ ] Turing Complete (yes, the language is in such a early state, that it isn't turing complete yet)
 - [ ] Interpreted
 - [ ] Interactive (by implementing a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop))